-Madan Padaki Of Tie Bangalore Appointed To Tie Global Board Of Trustees
+Madan Padaki of TiE Bangalore Appointed to TiE Global Board of Trustees

-(MENAFN- ForPressRelease) TiE Bangalore proudly announces the election of Mr. Madan Padaki, the President of TiE Bangalore, to the Global Board of Trustees at TiE Global.
+(MENAFN- PR HUB) TiE Bangalore proudly announces the election of Mr. Madan Padaki, the President of TiE Bangalore, to the Global Board of Trustees at TiE Global.

 With an illustrious career spanning pioneering ventures and foundations, Mr. Padaki stands as a luminary in the entrepreneurial landscape.
 His dynamic roles as the Founder & CEO of 1BRIDGE, Managing Trustee of Head Held High Foundation, and Co-founder of GAME - Global Alliance for Mass Entrepreneurship (GAME) exemplify his commitment to fostering innovation and social change.